 In December 2015 a representative of Pinnacle Housing, a company that builds apartments, including ones with reduced rents, contacted the Northwood Neighborhood Association officers to notify us of their plans to build apartments on the 7+ at 3300 Oak Creek Drive.
 This tract is located between MoPac Self Storage / the creek and the back yards of Pegasus homes. (map)

 They are seeking Housing Tax Credits so they can offer reduced rents on a number of the units.
-All nearby neighborhoods oppose apartments at this location for many reasons, which are explained in detail in prior posts about this topic – follow the Oak Creek apartments articles.
+All nearby neighborhoods oppose apartments at this location for many reasons including flooding, environmental, traffic and safety, which are explained in detail below the updates.

 To search for information on this or other developments, visit https://abc.austintexas.gov/web/permit/public-search-other?reset=true